Rolls-Royce Limited: Motor cars

 Henry Royce started an electrical and mechanical business in Manchester in 1884.
 He was first introduced to motor cars via a small De Dion-Bouton four-wheeler that had been purchased for him by business partner Ernest Claremont.
 In 1902 or 1903 he purchased a 1901 model two cylinder 10 hp Decauville.
-While Decauville had a excellent reputation at the time Royce with his fascination for all things mechanical found many things that did not meet his high standards and so he began making improvements.
+While Decauville had an excellent reputation at the time Royce with his fascination for all things mechanical found many things that did not meet his high standards and so he began making improvements.
 At the time his company was suffering from the effects of a decline in trade due to a downturn in the economy and competition from other manufacturers which had depressed prices.
 To investigate whether the company should diversify into the manufacture of motor cars Royce produced three examples of his own 10 hp experimental design.

-Testing of the first engine on a dynamo began on 16 September 1903.
+Testing of the first engine on a dynamometer began on 16 September 1903.
 The first assembled car was completed by 1 April 1904 and taken by Royce for a 30 mi drive to his home in Knutsford and back.
 A week later it was dispatched to coachbuilder to have a body fitted.
 The other two cars were completed and fitted with bodies soon after.
 After initially being assigned the first car Claremont was given the second car to use.
 Initially he often had a horse drawn Hanson cab follow behind in case the car failed to proceed.
 The third car was sold to one of the other company fellow directors, Henry Edmunds.
 Edmunds was a friend of Charles Rolls who was proprietor of an early motor car dealership, C.S.
 Rolls & Co. in Fulham selling imported models.
 Edmunds showed Rolls his car and arranged for a meeting between Rolls and Royce at the newly opened Midland Hotel, Manchester, on 4 May 1904.

 In spite of his preference for three- or four-cylinder cars, Rolls was impressed with the Royce 10, and in a subsequent agreement on 23 December 1904 agreed to take all the cars Royce could make.
 There would be four models: